 - It’s such a ‘mum’ thing to say but wear extra layers.
-I’ve got a long sleeve tee, jumper and sweatshirt on at the moment.
-And there’s nothing to stop you wearing leggings or tights under your jeans or complete thermal base layer under your whole outfit.
+I’ve got a long-sleeved tee, jumper and sweatshirt on at the moment.
+And there’s nothing to stop you from wearing leggings or tights under your jeans or a complete thermal base layer under your whole outfit.

 - If you’re sitting on the sofa (or even working at your desk) put a blanket over your knees or around your shoulders.

 - Heck, you could even have a living room quilt for evenings on the sofa.

 - Keep a microwaveable heat pad with you at all times.